benyue/HPA/README.md

 If you are not familiar with Git, please click "Download Zip" on the home page of the project to download everything including examples.

+[Current Work]

+Currently I am adding support of Hierarchical Prob Buchi Automata (HPBA) to the tool, and updating Javadoc to get ready for open source sharing.
+Also I am writing a paper on this tool.
+All the above will be done by end Oct 2016.

 Yue (Cindy) Ben